sarveshwaran1678/first-static-webpage/README.md

 # first-static-webpage

-This is the first time trying out how to develop an HTML page..
+This is the first time trying out how to script an HTML page..

 This has two key feature